paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 Successful implementation involves training and education for all stakeholders in a DAO.
 For example, education in preparation for establishing a DAO may include offering an introduction and practical experience related to fundamental game theory, such as the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).

 Game theory supposes that games may be finite or infinite.
 In a finite game, the goal is to win.
 In an infinite game, the goal is to continue playing sustainably.<sup><a href="#JamesCarse">10</a></sup> Participants in a DAO need to know that infinite games may be played as finite games, in which case the game ends with winners and losers, just like any finite game.
 In a successful DAO within an organization or workplace, any employee who notices a situation where the business may be failing customers must recognize an obligation to respond so that the business remains sustainable.
-All participants in the DAO need the intention—and need to understand the critical importance of the intention to the survival of the DAO as well as the organization—to continue actively making efforts to work collaboratively and sustainably.
+All participants in the DAO need the intention—and need to understand the critical importance of the intention to the survival of the DAO as well as the organization—to continue actively making efforts to work collaboratively—in other words, sustainably.
 Activities exploring how to contribute effectively as a member of a DAO may include playing games demonstrating that cooperation is more rewarding than self interest, particularly over time.

 <!-- use Greenpilled as a resource in planning the curriculum of the education deliverable -->

-The solution scope and rules incentivizing the day-to-day operation of a DAO may benefit from continuous improvement and refinement, particularly in response to unintended consequences.
-The proposal recommends managing a DAO using a decision-making loop of observation, orientation, decision and action ([OODA](https://thedecisionlab.com/reference-guide/computer-science/the-ooda-loop)) with changes implemented weekly or monthly.
+The solution scope and rules incentivizing the day-to-day operation of a DAO may benefit from continuous improvement and refinement, for example in response to negative externalities or unintended consequences.<sup><a href="#CHT">11</a></sup> The proposal recommends managing a DAO using a decision-making loop of observation, orientation, decision and action ([OODA](https://thedecisionlab.com/reference-guide/computer-science/the-ooda-loop)) with changes implemented weekly or monthly.

 <!-- Perhaps as a starting point for determining solution scope, consider pain points within the organization, including decision making processes that are painful or ineffectual within the organization. -->